Gas vs. Electric Dryers

 Limitations of Electric Dryers

-- More expensive upkeep - Though it depends on the energy costs in your area, electric dryers are typically a little more expensive to operate than gas dryers.
+- More expensive upkeep - Though it depends on the usage & energy costs in your area, electric dryers are typically a little more expensive to operate than gas dryers.

 - 240 V outlet required - Most electric dryers require a 240 V outlet, which most laundry rooms will have.
 If yours doesn't, however, you'll need to use a converter or hire an electrician.
 A typical wall outlet in the United States is 120 V.

 - Slower - Electric dryers tend to heat up more slowly and take longer to dry your clothes than gas dryers do, which means that electric dryers use more energy.

 - Increased wear and tear – With a longer tumble time, this can sometimes increase damage to clothing while it's tumbling.

 So…Do you choose a gas dryer or an electric dryer?